jbcupps/Wireframe/README.md

 ## Recent Updates

 ### Landing Page
-A new landing page has been added to provide an introduction to the Wireframe Explorer application.
-The landing page includes:
+- Added a modern landing page at the root URL `/`
-- Overview of the application's purpose
+- Includes overview of the application's purpose, key features, and research background
-- Key features section
-- Research background information
-- Links to the interactive visualization

-To access the landing page, visit the root URL `/`.
-The interactive visualization is now available at `/visualization`.
+- The interactive visualization is available at `/visualization`

+### Evolutionary Programming
+- Added a new section for topological evolution of Sub-SKBs at `/evolution`
+- Implements an evolutionary algorithm to discover compatible Sub-SKB configurations
+- Features include:
+  - Interactive 3D visualization of evolving Sub-SKBs
+  - Configurable evolutionary parameters (population size, mutation rate, etc.)
+  - Real-time display of topological properties (Stiefel-Whitney class, Euler characteristic, etc.)
+  - Population grid showing fitness and compatibility metrics